hashicorp/vagrant/docs/getting-started/provisioning.md

 Boxes aren't always going to be one-step setups for your Vagrant environment.
 Often times boxes will be used as a base for a more complicated setup.
 For
-example: Perhaps you're creating a rails application which also uses AMQP and some custom background worker daemons.
-In this situation, it would be easiest to use the rails box, but then add the custom software on top of it (and perhaps even packaging it later so others can make use of it).
+example: Perhaps you're creating a web application which also uses AMQP and some custom background worker daemons.
+In this situation, it would be easiest to use the base box, but then add the custom software on top of it (and then packaging it so others can more easily make use of it, but we'll cover this later).

 Luckily, Vagrant comes with provisioning built right into the software by using [chef](http://www.opscode.com/chef), with support for both [chef solo](http://wiki.opscode.com/display/chef/Chef+Solo) and [chef server](http://wiki.opscode.com/display/chef/Chef+Server).
-You can also [extend vagrant](/docs/provisioners/others.html) to support more provisioners, but this is an advanced topic which we won't be covered here.
+You can also [extend vagrant](/docs/provisioners/others.html) to support more provisioners, but this is an advanced topic which we won't cover here.

-For our basic rails app, we're going to use provisioning for a different
+For our basic HTML website, we're going to use chef provisioning to setup Apache to serve the website.
-purpose: installing some basic system monitoring tools, specifically [htop](http://htop.sourceforge.net/).
-The getting started guide doesn't cover more advanced cookbooks for the purpose of keeping things simple, but anything is possible with chef.

-## Creating the `htop` Cookbook
+## Configuring Chef and the Vagrant

-First things first, we're going to create a directory to store our cookbooks and then we're going to create the directories for the `htop` cookbook.

-{% highlight bash %}
-$ mkdir -p cookbooks/htop/recipes
-{% endhighlight %}

-**Note:** Generally, cookbooks are created with Rake commands using the Rakefile provided by the Opscode cookbooks repository.
-Since what we're doing here is so simple, we're not using this, but most projects typically do.

-In the recipes directory of the `htop` cookbook, create a file named `default.rb` with the following contents.
-This file defines how chef installs `htop`.
-The file should be at `cookbooks/htop/recipes/default.rb`.
+Since a tutorial on how to use Chef is out of scope for this getting started guide, I've prepackaged the cookbooks for you for provisioning.
+You just have to configure your Vagrantfile to point to them:

 {% highlight ruby %}
-# Install the htop package via the packaging system
-package "htop"
-{% endhighlight %}

-## Creating the `vagrant_main` Cookbook

-Vagrant uses `vagrant_main` as the entry-point cookbook for chef.
-This is analogous to a C program calling `int main` to start a program.
-The actual contents of the `vagrant_main` recipe should be to simply include other recipes in the order you want them ran.
-First, we'll setup the directory for this cookbook:

-{% highlight bash %}
-$ mkdir -p cookbooks/vagrant_main/recipes
-{% endhighlight %}

-And then the contents of the `default.rb` file:

-{% highlight ruby %}
-# Just install htop
-require_recipe "htop"
-{% endhighlight %}

-**Note:** The fact that Vagrant calls `vagrant_main` as the main cookbook is configurable using the Vagrantfile, but we won't modify it in this getting started guide.

-## Enabling Provisioning

-With everything is now in place, the final step is to modify the Vagrantfile to point to our cookbooks directory and to enable provisioning.
-Add the following contents to the project's Vagrantfile:

-{% highlight ruby %}
 Vagrant::Config.run do |config|
+  config.vm.box = "lucid32"

   # Enable the chef solo provisioner
   config.vm.provisioner = :chef_solo

-  # This directory is expanded relative to the project directory.
+  # Grab the cookbooks from the Vagrant files
-  config.chef.cookbooks_path = "cookbooks"
+  config.chef.recipe_url = "http://files.vagrantup.com/getting_started/cookbooks.tar.gz"
 end
 {% endhighlight %}

-**Note:** If you're feeling lazy, you can simply copy and paste the above code at the end of the Vagrantfile after the previous configuration block.
-Vagrant runs all configuration blocks, overwriting the newest values over the older values.
-Otherwise, you may simply copy the block contents and append it to the block contents of your current Vagrantfile.
-Either way, things will work.
+Note that while we use a URL to download the cookbooks for this getting started project, you can also put cookbooks in a local directory, which is nice for storing your cookbooks in version control with your project.
+More details on this can be found in the [chef solo documentation](/docs/provisioners/chef_solo.html).

 ## Running it!

-With everything setup, you can now test what we have so far.
-If you haven't yet created the vagrant environment, run `vagrant up` to create it from scratch.
-Otherwise, if you already ran `vagrant up` and chose to suspend or shut down the environment during the last step, or even if its still running, run `vagrant reload` to simply reload the environment, but not create a new one.

-If you have no idea what's going on, run a `vagrant down` to tear down any potentially created vagrant environment, and start over with a fresh `vagrant up`.

-You should notice that provisioning is now part of the steps executed, and Vagrant will even log and output the output of chef, so you can debug any problems which may occur.

-You can verify everything worked successfully by SSHing in to the running environment and trying to execute `htop`:

-{% highlight bash %}
-$ vagrant ssh
-...
-vagrant-instance ~$ which htop
-/usr/bin/htop
-{% endhighlight %}
+With provisioning configured, just run `vagrant up` to create your environment and Vagrant will automatically provision it.
+If your environment is already running since you did an `up` in a previous step, just run `vagrant reload`, which will quickly restart your VM, skipping the import step.

+TODO: create cookbooks and show output here